teachingaway/teachingaway.github.io/_posts/2014-09-04-how-to-file-trademark-registration-application.md

 ## Conclusion

 Filing a DIY trademark application risky.
-Reading a blog is not a substitute for a legal education or hiring an experienced trademark attorney.
+Reading a blog is not a substitute for hiring an experienced trademark attorney.

 - - -